lefranz/geneva-dictators/README.md

 * 'TT-ABC' : 'MD-87 used by the government of Chad'

+### Gabon
+* 'TR-KJD' : 'ATR 42M used by Gabonese government',
+* 'TR-KPR' : 'Boeing 777 VIP used by Gabonese government',

 ### Equatorial Guinea

 * '3C-EGE' : 'Boeing 737 used by Teodoro Obiang, Equatorial Guinea'